pusher/pusher-websocket-swift/README.md

 $ pod install
 ```

-If you find that you're having the most recent version installed when you run `pod install` then try running:
+If you find that you're not having the most recent version installed when you run `pod install` then try running:

 ```bash
 $ pod cache clean